hpesciotti/HydroMorpho/README.md

 My choice for an unorthodox and quite unique project stems from my academic background in Geography (bachelor's degree) and my knowledge of Fluvial Geomorphology and Geographic Information Systems (GIS).
 Moreover, I intended to deviate from classical Python projects in order to develop my competencies in thinking about the logic of software without relying on tutorials or other students' projects.
 Thus, combining watershed assessing methodologies with the versatility of Python and its libraries seemed a worthy challenge.

+Futhermore, The analysis of morphometric parameters is essential for understanding and managing watersheds, making it a fundamental component of hydrological investigations.
+This application provides a quick and accessible tool for obtaining hydrological and geomorphological morphometric parameters using collected data on relief, linear, and areal features.

+Through a variety of scientifically renowned methods, this application offers an overview of a basin's hydrological behavior, particularly regarding flood propensity.
+It caters to the needs of students,hydrology and geomorphology professionals, and the community, addressing the evolving demands of planning for climate-related disasters.

 [Back to top](https://github.com/hpesciotti/HydroMorpho/blob/main/README.md)

 ## **2. UX Design**